markets/awesome-ruby/README.md

 ## Networking

+* [Dnsruby](https://github.com/alexdalitz/dnsruby) - A pure Ruby DNS client library which implements a stub resolver.
+It aims to comply with all DNS RFCs.
 * [RubyDNS](https://github.com/ioquatix/rubydns) - A high-performance DNS server which can be easily integrated into other projects or used as a stand-alone daemon.

 ## Optimizations